Minooka files lawsuit to enforce weight limits on McLinden Road

 CN cited the U.S. Surface Transportation Board’s December 2014 decision that “categorically prevents states and localities from imposing requirements that, by their nature, could be used to deny a rail carrier’s ability to conduct rail operations.”

-Santschi said CN has other options like moving trucks onto U.S. Route 6 to Brisbin Road, which is already scheduled to undergo construction to expand its lanes and make it friendlier to truck traffic.
+Santschi said CN has other options such as moving trucks onto Route 6 to Brisbin Road, which already is scheduled to undergo construction to expand its lanes and make it friendlier to truck traffic.

 Village President Ric Offerman said CN is talking over a million trucks per year when the project gets fully built out.

-“When they came the first time, they wanted all the trucks to come McLinden and their figure was a million trucks per year when it gets built out,” Offerman said.
+“When they came the first time, they wanted all the trucks to come [on] McLinden, and their figure was a million trucks per year when it gets built out,” Offerman said.
 “They might have underestimated, so you figure that out.
-The only thing they threw at us, the only crumb we got was ‘we’ll do a fourth,’ which is still 250,000 trucks.”
+The only thing they threw at us, the only crumb we got was, ‘We’ll do a fourth,’ which is still 250,000 trucks.”

 “That’s not really the dispute here,” Santschi said.
 “The dispute here is that the village has an ordinance, and does it apply?
 How they route their traffic around that, those are a different set of issues for a different time.”

-CN said there would be a public open house at some point, but the date keeps moving back, according to Village Administrator Dan Duffy.
-Canadian National originally said there would be one in December, and then they said January and February and then March.
+CN said there would be a public open house at some point, but the date keeps moving back, Village Administrator Dan Duffy said.
+CN originally said there would be one in December, but that changed to January, which moved to February and then March.

 Santschi said the discussion’s purpose now is to help everyone plan.
 If the ordinance is enforceable, CN has time to plan around that instead of getting too far into the project to change it.